Associate Professor of Sociology

 M.A., 2002, Sociology and History, New School for Social Research

 B.A., 1999, Cultural Studies, Pennsylvania State University

-I’m an associate professor of sociology.
-My research focuses on urban neighborhoods, culture, market infrastructure, consumption, and qualitative methods.
-Building on six years of ethnographic and historical research, my first book, Venice: A Contested Bohemia in Los Angeles, (University of Chicago Press 2012), is a study of the transformation of five adjacent neighborhoods and the tensions between diversity and exclusivity.
+My research focuses on urban neighborhoods, culture, infrastructure, consumption, and qualitative methods.
+My first book, Venice: A Contested Bohemia in Los Angeles, is a historical and ethnographic study of five adjacent neighborhoods and the changing tensions between diversity and exclusivity.

 I am currently working on two books.
 Feeding Cities: Risk, Efficiency, and the Transformation of the Food System is a historical, interview, and ethnographic study of the relationships between urban infrastructure and the food system from 1880 to the present.
 Global Urbanism: Meaning, Practice, and the Formation of Urban Culture (with Jonathan Wynn) focuses on how patterns in food, music, and art scenes become incorporated into cities across the globe.

 Deener, Andrew.
 “The Uses of Ambiguity in Sociological Theorizing: Three Ethnographic Approaches.”
 Sociological Theory.
 Forthcoming.

 Deener, Andrew.
 2017.
 “The Origins of the Food Desert: Urban Inequality as Infrastructural Exclusion.”
 Social Forces, 95(3): 1285-1309.